openai/gpt-oss/README.md

 - **Full chain-of-thought:** Provides complete access to the model's reasoning process, facilitating easier debugging and greater trust in outputs.
 This information is not intended to be shown to end users.
 - **Fine-tunable:** Fully customize models to your specific use case through parameter fine-tuning.
 - **Agentic capabilities:** Use the models' native capabilities for function calling, [web browsing](#browser), [Python code execution](#python), and Structured Outputs.
-- **Native MXFP4 quantization:** The models are trained with native MXFP4 precision for the MoE layer, allowing `gpt-oss-120b` to run on a single H100 GPU and `gpt-oss-20b` to run within 16GB of memory..
+- **Native MXFP4 quantization:** The models are trained with native MXFP4 precision for the MoE layer, allowing `gpt-oss-120b` to run on a single H100 GPU and `gpt-oss-20b` to run within 16GB of memory.

 ### Inference examples

 #### Transformers

-You can use `gpt-oss-120b` and `gpt-oss-20b` with Transformers.
-If you use Transformers's chat template it will automatically apply the [harmony response format][harmony].
+You can use `gpt-oss-120b` and `gpt-oss-20b` with the Transformers library.
+If you use Transformers' chat template, it will automatically apply the [harmony response format][harmony].
 If you use `model.generate` directly, you need to apply the harmony format manually using the chat template or use our [`openai-harmony`][harmony] package.

 ```python
 from transformers import pipeline